 The guys and gals serving as Pace Leaders are very experienced and know their pace well.
-Sometimes at the start it’s crowded and may take a couple of miles to settle into a steady pace.
+Sometimes they will start slower and may take a couple of miles to settle into a steady pace.
 Most importantly, they won’t take you out too fast and burn up all your energy early on.

 Where will my Pace Leader be on race morning?

 About 30 minutes before the start we’ll be assembling in the starting area.
-About 15 minutes before the start the Pacer will give you some last minute instructions about running with the group.
+About 15 minutes before the start the Pacer will give you some last minute instructions about running with them.
 They will talk about the course, what to do if you need a break, and how to make it through the water stops.
-Now is the time to ask any last minute questions you may have.
+Now is the time to ask any last-minute questions you may have.

 Where will my Pace Leader be wearing?

-We will be wearing our bright red SARA'S PACERS shirts and our spiffy skirts provided by RunningSkirts.com.
+We will be wearing our bright red SARA'S PACERS shirts.
 Each Pacer will be holding up their pace sign so when you see it go and join up with the group.

 What will the Pace Leader do at the water stations?